MicrosoftDocs/learn/learn-pr/azure/shift-nodejs-express-apis-serverless/includes/8-exercise-debug-function.md

 In this exercise, you run and debug both the Express.js application and the Azure Functions application together.
-You explore the Azure Functions code that fetches the vacations and renders them in the browser, and set a new breakpoint in the code.
-You then use the breakpoints to step through the Azure Functions and Angular code with the debugger.
+You explore the Functions code that fetches the vacations and renders them in the browser, and set a new breakpoint in the Functions code.
+You then use the breakpoints to step through the Functions and Angular code with the debugger.

 >[!NOTE]
 >The files _.vscode/launch.json_ and _.vscode/tasks.json_ are integral to the debugging experience for this project.